 Magic Lantern is not a "hack", or a modified firmware, it is an independent program that runs alongside Canon's own software.
 Each time you start your camera, Magic Lantern is loaded from your memory card.
 Our only modification was to enable the ability to run software from the memory card.

 Originally created by Trammell Hudson, Magic Lantern played a role in turning consumer digital cameras into tools suitable for high quality digital filmmaking and is now being developed by photo and video enthusiasts, adding functionality such as: HDR images and video, timelapse, motion detection, focus assist tools, manual audio controls much more.

 The preferred way to contact us is on the forum, where your message can be seen by the entire ML community.
-Usually, support is provided by other users (like you).
+Support is usually provided by other users (like you).
 Therefore, it's best to read how to ask questions before posting, and to have some patience if your question is not answered right away.